imanghafoori1/laravel-microscope/README.md

 - This adds annotations in the controller actions so that you know which route is pointing to the current controller action.
-- You can use `--file=` option to narrow down the scanned files.
+- You can use the `--file=` option to narrow down the scanned files.

 <a name="route"></a>
 ### `php artisan pp:route`

-- First you have to put this in your route file: `microscope_pretty_print_route('my.route.name');`
+- First, you have to put this in your route file: `microscope_pretty_print_route('my.route.name');`
 - You can also pass the Controller@method syntax to the function.
-- You can call it multiple times in order to pretty-print multiple routes.
+- You can call it multiple times to pretty-print multiple routes.

 <a name="views"></a>
 ### `php artisan check:views`

-- It scans your code and find the `view()` and `View::make()` and reports if they refer to the wrong files.
+- It scans your code and finds the `view()` and `View::make()` and reports if they refer to the wrong files.
 - It scans your blade files for `@include()` and `@extends()` and reports if they refer to the wrong files.